 Workers compensation is a required coverage for businesses throughout the state of Michigan.
 According to state law, an employee who suffers an injury that leaves them totally incapacitated is generally entitled to 80% of their average weekly wage.
-Thayer-Innes Insurance Agency and Freeman Bunting Insurance Agency partner with multiple carriers to bring you workers compensation solutions that help both your business and your employees in the event of a work-related injury or illness.
+Stationed in Ann Arbor, Thayer-Innes Insurance Agency and Freeman Bunting Insurance Agency partner with multiple carriers to bring you workers compensation solutions that help both your business and your employees in the event of a work-related injury or illness.
 In addition to covering a portion of the workers’ income, this coverage will help with:

 - Hospital and physician bills